LittleCarlito/littlecarlito.github.io/readme.md

 ## Versioning

-This project uses [Changesets](https://github.com/changesets/changesets) for version management.
+This project uses conventional commits and direct versioning for package management.
 When making changes that should result in a version bump:

 1. Make your changes
-2. Run `pnpm change` to create a changeset
-3. Commit the generated changeset file along with your changes
+2. Use proper conventional commit format:
+   - `fix:` or `fix(package-name):` for patch updates
+   - `feat:` or `feat(package-name):` for minor updates
+   - `fix!:`, `feat!:` or adding `BREAKING CHANGE:` to commit body for major updates
-4. Create a PR with your changes
+3. Create a PR with your changes

-When your PR is merged to main, a "Version Packages" PR will be automatically created.
-When that PR is merged, packages will be automatically published to GitHub Packages.
+When your PR is merged to main, packages affected by your changes will be automatically versioned and published to GitHub Packages through our pipeline scripts.

-See [Changesets Documentation](./documentation/changesets.md) for more details.

 ## GitHub Actions Workflows